universal-ctags/ctags/docs/man/ctags-incompatibilities.7.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The version 2 tags file format, the default output format of
-Exuberant-ctags, accepts only alphabetical characters in the name part
+Exuberant Ctags, accepts only alphabetical characters in the name part
 of tag tagfield.

 Universal Ctags introduces an exception to this specification; it may